99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

       extra S3 buckets.

 Access keys are generated with the AWS console, users manage their keys and are secret like passwords.
-connecting programmatically to AWS resources: Access key ID + Secret access key
+connecting programmatically to AWS resources: Access key ID + Secret access key!!
+ON-PREMISE TO AWS -> in order to use the AWS SDK for your application, you have to create your credentials file first at ~/.aws/credentials for Linux servers
+or at C:\Users\USER_NAME\.aws\credentials for Windows users and then save your access keys.

 IAM Roles:
 some AWS services will need to perform actions on your behalf, ex: you give permissions to your EC2 instance to do stuff on your AWS.